sedwna/convert_img_to_word/README.md

 - **Image Quality**: The accuracy of the OCR depends on the quality of the input image.
 Ensure the image is clear and the text is legible for best results.

-## License

-This script is open-source and available under the MIT License.
-Feel free to modify and distribute it as needed.

-## Author

-[Your Name]

 ## Acknowledgments